 This plate should have the same format throughout Europe.
-It usually features two columns with weights (always use the column on the right).
+It usually features two columns with weights.
+The left column represents the national weights, the right column represents the technical weights.
+You should always register the higher value (in most cases it will be the value in the column on the right).
 The second row is the value right above the axle weights and always contains the GCWR.

+Please do not forget to CHECK THE GCWR AGAINST THE GVW!

-3.5 EURO Certificate
+3.4 EURO Certificate